Curvature-free linear length bounds on geodesics in closed Riemannian surfaces: Introduction

 \begin{theorem} Let $M$ be a Riemannian 2-sphere and choose any $p \in M$.
 Then for $n \in \{2,4\}$, either $M \setminus \{p\}$ contains $n$ disjoint bottleneck disks (whose boundaries may be the unions of at most four geodesics), or $M$ admits a sweepout that maps one pole to $p$ such that the longest induced meridian on $M$ has length at most $(n+3)d + o(\epsilon)$ and the shortest induced meridian has length at most $d + o(\epsilon)$. \end{theorem}

-(Our proof of this theorem can in fact be adapted to show that the theorem is valid for all even integers $n \geq 2$, which may be of independent interest.
-However, in this paper we only need the $n = 2$ and $n = 4$ cases.)
+The $n = 2$ case is used to prove the bound for geodesic loops in our main result, while the $n = 4$ case is used to prove the bound on geodesics from $p$ to $q$.\footnote{Our proof of \cref{thm:SweepoutOrBottleneckDisks} can be extended to prove the theorem for all even integers $n \geq 2$, which may be of independent interest.} The $5d + o(\epsilon)$ bound for the $n = 2$ case in \cref{thm:SweepoutOrBottleneckDisks} is tighter than the $7d + o(\epsilon)$ bound for the $n = 4$ case, and this causes our bound for geodesic loops in our main result to be tighter than the bound for geodesics from $p$ to $q$.

-The bounds from \cref{thm:SweepoutOrBottleneckDisks} on the lengths of induced meridians in sweep-outs are $5d + o(\epsilon)$ in the $n = 2$ case, and $7d + o(\epsilon)$ in the $n = 4$ case.\footnote{The difference between $7d$ and $5d$ in these two cases eventually results in the difference between $8kd$ and $6kd$ in the bounds stated in \cref{thm:TighterLinearBound}.} The improvements of these bounds over those in \cref{thm:SweepoutOrConvexAnnulus} are partly due to more efficient constructions that exploit the cut locus of $p$ in $M$, which is a tree when $M$ has an analytic metric \cite{Myers_AnalyticCutLocus}.
+The improvements of the bounds from \cref{thm:SweepoutOrBottleneckDisks} over those in \cref{thm:SweepoutOrConvexAnnulus} are partly due to more efficient constructions that exploit the cut locus of $p$ in $M$, which is a tree when $M$ has an analytic metric \cite{Myers_AnalyticCutLocus}.
 We will present a recursive algorithm on the cut locus that ``searches'' down the tree for bottleneck disks; if it cannot find enough of them, the algorithm can construct fixed-endpoint homotopies between certain pairs of minimizing geodesics that pass through short curves.
 These homotopies are then are patched together into short sweep-outs.
 We note that a similar idea is present in \cite{Beach_FreeLoopSpace}.

 The fixed-endpoint homotopies in the cut locus algorithm are constructed efficiently with the help of the notion of \emph{radially convex sets},\footnote{In the context of Euclidean spaces, radially convex sets are also commonly known as ``star-shaped sets''.} which we generalize to Riemannian manifolds as follows: